 Can one of my other children be the godparent?

-The minimum age of a godparent is 16 years.
+Perhaps!
+Just remember that the minimum age of a Godparent is 16 years.

-How do we show that they are a qualified godparent?
+How do we show that they are a qualified to be a Godparent?

 Visit our Baptism Page for more information.